uh-csds/programming/docs/setup.md

 - R Studio
 - Jupyter Notebook

+!!! warning
-> If you are using a computer (i.e. laptop from your employer), in which you don't have administrative rights to install software, please refer to section Programming on the cloud or contact your IT-helpdesk to help you with installations.
+    If you are using a computer (i.e. laptop from your employer), in which you don't have administrative rights to install software, please refer to section Programming on the cloud or contact your IT-helpdesk to help you with installations.

 ## Programming on the cloud